 Cash Relief for Kenyan Families on the Frontline of the Climate Crisis

-Help us send cash relief to families caught in a cycle of recurring floods and drought
+Help send cash to families facing a relentless cycle of floods and drought in Kenya

 Heavy rains that started in March have triggered widespread flooding across Kenya.
 More than 70,000 people were displaced as floods destroyed homes, washed away crops, and wiped out small businesses.
-But this is not a one-time disaster.
+For many families, this wasn’t the first time they lost everything, and it may not be the last.

-GiveDirectly is launching a response to deliver emergency cash to 700 families in the hardest-hit areas of Tana River County right now.
-But we’re also doing something bigger: building a standing system to deliver cash relief to families across Kenya whenever crisis strikes.
+GiveDirectly is preparing to deliver emergency cash to 700 families in the hardest-hit areas of Tana River County.

-We’re launching an emergency cash response in Garsen, a town in Tana River County where recent flooding devastated neighborhoods with high levels of poverty and food insecurity.
-We will deliver 60,000 KSH (~$464) to 700 of the hardest-hit families—enough to cover roughly three months of household expenses and lost farm income.
-Funds will help families meet urgent needs like:
+We will deliver 60,000 KSH (~$464) per family—enough to cover roughly three months of household expenses and lost farm income.
+Cash will help these families recover and meet urgent needs like:

 • 🍛 Food, clean water, and medicine